Skip to content

 Altcoins fit into several groups, and some coins belong to more than one.
 Here are the main types to know.

-These are designed to work like digital cash, enabling value to be transferred from one person to another.
-Examples include Litecoin and other payment-focused networks.
-Some aim to be faster and cheaper, while others focus on privacy.
+These are meant to work as digital cash, letting users send value to each other.
+Litecoin is an example, as are other payment-focused networks.
+Some want to be faster and cheaper, while others focus on privacy.

 2) Stablecoins

-Stablecoins are intended to maintain a stable price, usually tied to a currency like the U.S. dollar.
-People use them for trading, sending money, and crypto payments because they don’t fluctuate as much as other coins.
+Stablecoins are meant to keep a steady price, usually linked to a currency like the U.S. dollar.
+People use them for trading, sending money, and crypto payments because their prices don’t change as much as other coins.

-Stablecoins are also being used more in everyday payment systems.
+Stablecoins are also being used more for everyday payments.
 For example, Visa has expanded its stablecoin settlement projects, including tests with USDC and banking partners.

 Important risk note: Not all stablecoins are equally safe.
 Some are backed by cash or government bonds, while others rely on algorithms and market rules to keep their price steady.